Mike Lucci: Honors

+Media career

-Lucci appeared as himself in the 1968 film Paper Lion, and as a hitman in the 1973 film Detroit 9000.
+Lucci appeared as himself in the 1968 film Paper Lion, and as the hitman "Fast Eddie" in the 1973 film Detroit 9000.
 He also appeared in commercials for Alitalia Airlines.
 From 1976 to 1978 Lucci served as a color analyst for Lions broadcasts on WJR radio.
-In 1979 he was a part-time NFL analyst for NBC television.
+In 1979, he was a part-time NFL analyst for NBC television.

-Business career
+Business career and charities

 After retiring from the NFL Lucci was a successful business executive and entrepreneur.
-He was the former president of Bally Total Fitness which at the time was the largest commercial operator of fitness centers in the United States.
+He first entered business as a vice president and national physical fitness director for the Vic Tanny chain of health spas.
+He was the former president of Bally's which at the time was the largest commercial operator of fitness centers in the United States.
+He co-owned 19 Burger Kings, and Venture Contracting and Development based in Troy, Michigan.

+Among other charitable endeavors, Lucci raised over $2 million for Spaulding for Children's, seeking permanent homes for hard-to-place children, and he established an education endowment fund for these children.
+He raised $650,000 for Gridiron Greats by hosting a golf tournament, to help former NFL players in financial need.

+Death

 Lucci divided his time between homes in Michigan and Palm Beach County, Florida.
-Mike Lucci died following an extended illness on October 26, 2021, in Florida at the age of 81.
+He died in Florida following an extended illness on October 26, 2021, at the age of 81.
+At the time of his death, he had been married for 58 years to Patricia Lucci, with whom he had two children, and two grandchildren.